 William S D Wilcock

 Explores the geological and geophysical processes that form and shape the ocean basins and continental margins.
 Prerequisite: either ESS 210, ESS 211, or ESS 212.
-Offered: jointly listed with OCEAN 410.
+Offered: jointly with OCEAN 410; A.

 Ocean basins cover nearly two-thirds of the Earth’s surface and they are the primary feature of plate tectonics.
 This class will cover the processes that create and shape the ocean basins and their margins.
 Students will learn how to interpret seafloor maps in terms of marine geology and about geophysical methods used to understand the structure and history of oceanic plates and their boundaries.
 The class will cover the distribution of earthquakes on the Earth, methods to locate them and the interpretation of seismograms in terms of style of faulting.
 There will be sections that cover volcanic and tectonic processes at oceanic spreading centers and subduction zones.
 The class will conclude by looking at sedimentary processes to understand how sediments are transported, how their accumulation shapes the continental margins, and the different styles of deep-sea sedimentation.

 Student learning goals